ryo-utsunomiya/amazon-block/README.md

 - PHP 5.6 or higher
   - This plugin may work on PHP 5.2+, but we do not officially support 5.5 or lower.

-If you are using WordPress 4.x or lower, [Gutenberg](https://wordpress.org/plugins/gutenberg/) plugin is also required.
+[Gutenberg](https://wordpress.org/plugins/gutenberg/) is also required to use AmazonBlock.
+If Gutenberg is not installed, this plugin falls back to classic AmazonJS.